 Figure skating is one of the original Canada Games sports, having been part of the inaugural 1967 Canada Winter Games in Quebec City.
 The Gary W. Harris Canada Games Centre hosts figure skating in week two (February 25 to March 3).

 The Canada Games have been a stepping stone for some of our country’s top athletes on their path to greatness, including the likes of Sidney Crosby, Catriona Le May Doan, Steve Nash, and Hayley Wickenheiser.
-Trott and Leung will now join the list of Canada Games alumni, as they will have the chance to show their amazing abilities in Red Deer.
+Trott, Leung, Pahima, and Utendale join the list of Canada Games alumni and will show their amazing abilities.